 How does the backhaul work?

 The backhaul in light communication systems is expected to work as the backhaul for any wireless access network.
 The information signal at the two ends of the backhaul network (transmitting and receiving) is equivalent for an RF and for a light communication system.
 In terms of networking, the light communication systems are expected to provide much denser deployment of access points, which would lead to better frequency reuse from the point of view of the wireless access network, however, it would lead to denser and potentially more complicated backhaul networks.
 The tendency in wireless communications, however, has always been towards smaller and more densely deployed cells.
 Light communication is a natural extension of the existing communication paradigm stemming from this tendency.
 As an example, power over Ethernet (PoE) could be used to provide both data and power to the LED lighting.
 This has been done very effectively in the Edge Building in Amsterdam where over 6500 LED lights have been connected using PoE to provide saving in both installation costs and time [13].
-For retrofitting of light communications into building environments where modern communication infrastructure does not exist, however, power line communication (PLC) could also be used for retrofitting purposes.
+For retrofitting of light communications into building environments where modern communication infrastructure does not exist, however, power line communication (PLC) could also be used.
 [9]

 How does uplink of LC-systems work?

 Light communication can also be used for uplink.
 Yet for certain use cases, a LC based uplink can be challenging due to potential energy limitations of mobile devices and potential glare from the produced light.
 For these use cases, the uplink could use infrared radiation.
-For devices that have RF capabilities, it is envisioned that RF communication may be used for uplink.
+For devices that have RF capabilities, it is envisioned that RF communication may be used for uplink (hybrid LC/RF), as well as in parallel to light communication for “carrier aggregation” for both up- and downlink (aggregated LC/RF) [17].

 Can network connectivity be maintained under mobility scenarios?

 It is envisioned that LC systems are mainly used for indoor low mobility use cases.
-The network connectivity can be easily maintained within the coverage of a LC-light.
-Still the coverage of a LC-light can be limited.
+The network connectivity can be easily maintained within the coverage of a LC-light by adapting the data rate to the channel conditions.
+Still, the coverage of a LC-transmitter can be limited.
 When a user moves among neighboring LC-lights, fast handoff may be beneficial to reduce interruption time.
-For devices with RF capabilities, RF may be used to maintain the connection during mobility.
+For devices with RF capabilities, RF may be used as a fallback solution to maintain the connection during mobility.

 System Architecture